Annual Consumer Information Notice

 Retention Rates

-Information regarding Missouri State University-West Plains’ retention rates of first-year undergraduate students can be found on the Institutional Research webpage.
+Information regarding Missouri State University-West Plains’ retention rates of first-year undergraduate students can be found on the Institutional Research Institutional Research webpage.
 For information, contact the Office of Institutional Research, Missouri State University-West Plains, (417) 255-8083.

 Return to Top